hbisneto/BolhaDev/README.md

 ## Requirements

-BolhaDev requires Python 3.10.7 or later to run
+BolhaDev requires Python 3.9 or later to run

 ## Installation

 ```
-pip install BolhaDev
+NOT AVAILABLE ON PIP
 ```

 ## External Links